This section describes how you can navigate through a document in Okular.

 You can go forward in the document after the jumping back as described above using Alt+Shift+Right or → in the menubar.

-You can go to the next match when searching using F3 key or → menu item or move back to the previous match using Shift+F3 keys or → menu item.
+You can go to the next match when searching using F3 or Enter (when the focus is on Find text field) keys or → menu item or move back to the previous match using Shift+F3 or Shift+Enter (when the focus is on Find text field) keys or → menu item.